opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

 * A snapshot will be taken and stored in S3 in this guide, and the following assumptions are made about this snapshot:
   * The `_source` flag is enabled on all indexes that will be migrated.
   * The snapshot includes the global cluster state (`include_global_state` is `true`).
   * Shard sizes up to approximately 80GB are supported.
-Larger shards will not be able to migrate.
-If this is a blocker, please consult the migrations team.
+Larger shards can not be migrated.
+If this is blocker for your migration, contact the [migration's team](https://opensearch.slack.com/archives/C054JQ6UJFK).
 * Migration Assistant will be installed in the same region and have access to both the source snapshot and target cluster.

 ---

 ## Step 1: Installing bootstrap on an AWS EC2 instance (~10 mins)

-To begin your migration, use the following steps to install bootstrap on an AWS EC2 instance.
+To begin your migration, use the following steps to install a `bootstrap` box on an AWS EC2 instance.
+The instance uses CloudFormation to create and manage the stack.

 1. Log into the target AWS account where you want to deploy the Migration Assistant.
 2. From the browser where you are logged into your target AWS account right-click [here](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?templateURL=https://solutions-reference.s3.amazonaws.com/migration-assistant-for-amazon-opensearch-service/latest/migration-assistant-for-amazon-opensearch-service.template&redirectId=SolutionWeb) ↗ to load the CloudFormation (Cfn) template from a new browser tab.